Hungry Ghost Month in Malaysia

 Activities during the Hungry Ghose Festival ((盂蘭節) would include preparing ritualistic food offerings, burning incense, and burning joss paper, a paper-mâché form of material items such as clothes, gold and other fine goods for the visiting spirits of the ancestors as a way to transfer them to the afterlife.

-Often, there would be elaborate meals (vegetarian meals) served with empty seats for each deceased in the family, treating the deceased as if they are still living.
-This is a common practice among those who have been following the traditions for generations.
+Often, elaborate meals (vegetarian meals) are served with empty seats for each deceased family member, treating them as if they are still living.
+This is a common practice among those who have followed the traditions for generations.

-Other festivities may include buying and releasing miniature paper boats and lanterns on water, which signifies giving directions to the lost ghosts and spirits of the ancestors and other deities.
+Other festivities may include buying and releasing miniature paper boats and lanterns on water, which give directions to the lost ghosts and spirits of the ancestors and other deities.

 When is the Hungry Ghost Month in Malaysia for 2021?

-This years ghost month takes place from 8 August to 6 September 2021.
-Because the country is undergoing the National Recovery Plan (NRP) for Covid 19, many restrictions have been placed.
+This year’s ghost month is from 8 August to 6 September 2021.
+Many restrictions have been placed because the country is undergoing the National Recovery Plan (NRP) for COVID-19.

 States in Malaysia are on different phases of the NRP, and below are the details;